easytarget/microPyEZfonts/README.md

 The selection provided here covers the default U8G2 fonts, a lot of common X11 fonts and the 'spleen' small font set.
 There are some symbol and icon fonts too.

+They are all derived from freely redistributable sources and retain their original copyright notices, most are very 'free', but the proportional X11 derived fonts need extra consideration.
+See the [fonts page documentation](mpy-fonts/README.md#Copyright) for more.

 ## Drivers
 The font writer should work with any display that has a MicroPython framebuffer compatible driver.